 Contributions receivable represent gift amounts due from various entities, which are occasionally directed at specific activities.
-Contributions receivable due more than one year from the contribution date are discounted to present value using a fair value rate of 1.49 percent.
-The discount rate is based on the U.S. Treasury bond rate and reflects the risks inherent in these cash flows.
+Contributions receivable due more than one year from the contribution date are discounted to present value using a fair value rate based on the U.S. Treasury bond rate and reflect the risks inherent in these cash flows.
 Contributions receivable are subject to review and adjustment by management should amounts be deemed uncollectible.